 Modern-day learners prefer accessing eLearning courses online on devices of their choice and convenience.
 However, Flash courses cannot be played on iPads, laptops, smartphones (iPhone and Android) or on the latest version of Android tabs.

-By converting courses to the HTML5 format, the responsive feature of HTML5 will make eLearning courses accessible to learners on their mobile devices.
+By converting Flash to HTML5 format using authoring tools, the responsive feature of HTML5 will make eLearning courses accessible to learners on their mobile devices.

 Authoring tools that itemize multiservice compatibility